opendatateam/udata/docs/index.md

 ## I want to deploy an instance on production servers

 See [system dependencies](system-dependencies.md) and [installation](installation.md).
+We can help you to set up your infrastructure, you can contact the team via [a Github issue][github-new-issue] or via [a Github discussion][github-discussions].

 ## I found a bug or I want to propose an improvement